 Getting rid of heating bills is pretty easy.
 A Passiv Haus doesn’t even have a furnace.
 How do they do it?
 They insulate and air-seal the house so well, they only lose 1 degree of heat per day in the middle of winter.
 They use extra hot water generated for showers run through their floors as radiant heat to heat the house.

 Did you know you give off 60 watts of heat yourself, all day long?
-In a well-insulated house, the body heat of 5 people is about all you need to maintain temperature.
+In a well-insulated house, the body heat of 5 people is all you need to maintain temperature.

 Insulation is the first step to slashing your utility bills, because heating and cooling costs are roughly 60 % of your total utility costs in residential settings in Canada.
 If you are renovating, you may not be able to afford to insulate enough not to need a furnace.
 You should be able to cut your heating bills in half though.